Mike Braun: Tenure

-2020s

-In May 2020, Senator Chuck Schumer put forth a resolution to officially release the guidance by the U.S. Centers for Disease Control and Prevention (CDC) on how to safely lift restrictions related to the COVID-19 pandemic in the United States.
+In May 2020, Senator Chuck Schumer put forth a resolution to officially release the guidance by the Centers for Disease Control and Prevention (CDC) on how to safely lift restrictions related to the COVID-19 pandemic in the United States.
 A leaked version of the guidance showed that it was more detailed and restrictive than the White House recommendations released in April 2020.
 Braun blocked Schumer's resolution, saying that the CDC's recommendations would hinder the economy.

 On October 26, 2020, Braun voted to confirm Judge Amy Coney Barrett to the Supreme Court, and praised Barrett.

 After Joe Biden defeated Trump in the November 2020 election, Braun refused to acknowledge Trump's defeat and promoted Trump's false claims of election fraud.
 Along with 10 other sitting and incoming Republican senators, Braun announced on January 2, 2021, that he would vote against counting the electoral votes from a number of states won by Biden four days later, seeking to subvert the election outcome.
 He was participating in the joint session of Congress counting the electoral votes when a mob of Trump supporters attacked the U.S. Capitol.
 In the wake of the attack, he tweeted, "Though I will continue to push for a thorough investigation into the election irregularities many Hoosiers are concerned with as my objection was intended, I have withdrawn that objection and will vote to get this ugly day behind us."
 He voted to count the electoral votes after Congress returned to session.
 The South Bend Tribune called Braun's flip-flop "a case of too little, too late."
 The Democratic Party of Indiana called for Braun's resignation, saying he "incited violence to overturn the presidential election and end American democracy."

-In 2022, it was reported that rather than seeking reelection to the Senate, Braun will likely run for governor of Indiana in 2024, with incumbent Republican governor Eric Holcomb term-limited.
+In 2022, it was reported that rather than seeking reelection to the Senate, Braun would run for governor of Indiana in 2024.
+Incumbent Republican governor Eric Holcomb was term-limited.

 Committee assignments

-For the 117th United States Congress, Braun was named to five Senate committees:
+For the 118th United States Congress, Braun was named to four Senate committees: